Making Sure Your Family Business Lives On

 Determine The Appropriate Leaders

 The team at Panitz & Kossoff, LLP, will create a business succession plan which incorporates the family element, mitigates federal estate tax issues, and coordinates financial and estate plans in order to fund your objectives.
-An appropriately funded estate plan can meet all of your people-planning objectives and provide liquidity for estate taxes (and business debts).
+Our team at Panitz & Kossoff, LLP can help you with all your estate planning needs, including creating a business succession plan that incorporates the family element, mitigates federal estate tax issues, and coordinates financial and estate plans to fund your objectives.

 Call Today To Get Started